yujie6/MX-Compiler/README.md

     -g 3		with detail information

 ### Current Objectives
-* Debug LLVM IR builder
-* Add global var for string const
+* Add array size support
 * Add phi node for logic and, or
-* Basic optimization
+* Dead code elimination